As a weapons system designed for the Cold War, the case for Trident is non-existent in 2019.

-Nuclear weapons have been based in Scotland for almost half a century.
-This is despite the opposition of the people of Scotland, civic Scotland, the STUC, Scotland’s churches, the Scottish Parliament and most of Scotland’s MPs.
+Nuclear weapons have been based in the Clyde for half a century.
+This is despite the opposition of the people of Scotland, civil society, the STUC, Scotland’s churches, the Scottish Parliament and most of Scotland’s MPs.
 On 19 July 2016, 58 of Scotland’s 59 MPs voted against the decision to renew the Trident nuclear weapons system.

-A recent Survation poll found that, excluding people who don’t know, 56 per cent of people in Scotland oppose the renewal of Trident.
+The latest Survation poll found that, excluding people who don’t know, 56% of people in Scotland oppose the renewal of Trident.

-The Ministry of Defence’s own jobs figures show that between 2010 and 2014, under the previous Tory-led Coalition, defence personnel in Scotland were cut by 3,300 – that’s an 18.7 per cent reduction.
+The Ministry of Defence’s own jobs figures show that between 2010 and 2015, under the previous Tory-led coalition government, defence personnel in Scotland were cut by 3,300 – that’s an 18.7% reduction.

-And, if we go back further to 2000, 10,170 jobs have been cut in Scotland, with an overall reduction of 41 per cent – compared to 28 per cent across the UK.
+And, if we go back further to 2000, 10,170 jobs have been cut in Scotland, with an overall reduction of 41% – compared to 28% across the UK.

 The biggest threats we face won’t be deterred by new nuclear weapons.
 Security threats like terrorism, cyber-attacks and climate change are not addressed by Trident.

 The gaps that need to be addressed are in areas such as maritime patrol, in ships and aircraft to patrol our waters, as well as conventional defence personnel and equipment.
 These gaps have emerged as a result of under-investment and cuts by successive UK governments.